rajatmodi62/OccludedActionBenchmark/README.md

 cd codebase/codebase_islands/
 python hinton_islands.py
 ```
 you can place your own image in the `codebase/codebase_islands/` directory and rename it accordingly.
-Please feel free to raise an issue if you face any sort of troubles.
+Please feel free to raise an issue if you face any sort of troubles[here](https://github.com/rajatmodi62/OccludedActionBenchmark/issues).
 ## What is wrong with capsules?

 >" The fundamental weakness of capsules is that they use a mixture to